 Remak was professor emeritus of comparative literature and Germanic and Western European Studies.
 Never using e-mail – just a typewriter – and not having driven a car since the 1960s, those who knew him said Remak found joy in life’s simple things.

-Although Remak retired in 1987, he was still very much involved in the intellectual atmosphere of IU, said William Rasch, chair of Germanic studies.
+When Remak retired in 1987, he was still very much involved in the intellectual atmosphere of IU, said William Rasch, chair of Germanic studies.

 After Remak’s retirement, he voluntarily taught in the Hutton Honors College.